Valladolid Science Museum: Description

 This municipal museum was designed by the architects Rafael Moneo and Enrique de Teresa with the help of Francisco Romero and Juan Jose Echevarria.
 The museum is to the south west of the city on the right bank of the River Pisuerga with an emblematic footbridge it is seen as a symbol of the city and for the region of Castilla y León.

 North Plaza

 Pío del Río Hortega was born in the city and after qualifying as a doctor went on to investigate what are now called neurons.
 He was responsible for discovering microglia.
 There is a statue of him outside (and a permanent exhibition inside about neurons).
 Also in the plaza is a statue of Albert Einstein sitting at a bench with his calculations.
 The plaza also has a weather station.

 Lobby

 The permanent exhibition in the lobby includes two cars.
-The fastest is a Williams-Renault Formula 1 car that won the constructors prize.
+The fastest is a Williams Formula One car that won the constructors prize.
 The earlier car is the only car that has been declared of cultural interest to Spain.
 This is a Renault 4/4 which were constructed in the city at the FASA plant.
 The lobby has temporary exhibitions and also displays local meteorites and a large model of the DNA molecule.